pulumi/docs/pulumi-hugo/themes/default/content/blog/scaling-apps-across-multiple-regions/index.md

 Now, you have seen how to use stacks to represent regions and environments.
 With this approach, the dynamism happens through your configuration and your code doesn’t have to change per region.

-To see a full application with more detail, click here.
+To see a full application with more detail, click [here](https://github.com/pulumi/pulumitv/tree/master/multi-region).

-## Implementing High Availability
+## Considerations for High Availability

-Once you’ve configured your multi-region deployments, the next step is to implement high availability to ensure that applications remain operational and accessible even in the face of failures.
+Once you’ve configured your multi-region deployments, you should consider strategies for high availability to ensure that applications remain operational and accessible even in the face of failures.

 ### Placing Workloads Across Multiple Regions